blazarlabs-io/wineops/docs/pwa.md

 ```

 ## ag-Grid Deep Dive (DataTable)
+How the shared grid behaves and what it expects:

 The reusable table lives in `components/table/data-table`.
 Modules enabled: RowGrouping, TreeData, RowDrag, SetFilter, SideBar, StatusBar, RichSelect, ExcelExport, MasterDetail, Find, Validation, PinnedRow, RowSelection.
 Key behaviors:
 - **Data shape**: Each row must have `id`, `group: string[]` (path segments), and `rowType` (`item`/`group`).
 The component normalizes missing `group` to `[]` and default `rowType` to `"item"`.
 - **Tree data vs column grouping**: Default mode uses tree data (`group` path).
 Pivot icon or `groupByButtons` switch to column grouping; tree data is restored when grouping is cleared.
 Auto-group columns toggle visibility when switching modes.